apache/kylin/website/_posts/blog/2016-02-03-streaming-cubing.md

 ---

-One of the most important features in 2.x branches is streaming cubing which enables OLAP analysis on streaming data.
+One of the most important features in v1.5 is streaming cubing which enables OLAP analysis on streaming data.
 Streaming cubing delivers faster insights on the data to help more promptly business decisions.
 Even though there are already many real time analysis tools in open source community, Kylin Streaming cubing still differs from them in multiple angles:

 Firstly, Kylin Streaming Cubing aligns with Kylin traditional cubing to provided unified, ANSI SQL interface.
 Actually Kylin Streaming shares the storage engine and query engine with traditional Kylin cubes, so in theory all of the optimization techniques to save storage and speed up query performance can also be applied on streaming cubes.
 Besides, all the supported aggregations/filters/UDFs still work for streaming cubes.
 By unifying the storage engine and query engine we also get freed from double amount of maintaince work.